-There are also structures in your nose known as turbinates which regulate airflow through your nose.
-These structures warm the air, humidify the air and help clean particles from the air before it hits your lungs.
-Sometimes these turbinates can become excessively large and thus interfere with normal airflow.
-Causes of enlargement could be allergies, direct nasal irritants such as smoke, medications, alcohol and sometimes they simply enlarge for no reason.
-Various medications such as nasal steroids, antihistamines, decongestants, and saline irrigations are sometimes used to help decrease the size of the turbinates but iIf medical therapy is not effective, then there are minimally invasive procedures called a turbinate reduction offered both in the office and in the operating room to decrease the size of the turbinates and relieve nasal obstruction.
+The turbinates are structures in your nose that regulate airflow through your nose.
+These structures warm and humidify the air along with cleaning particles from the air before it travels to your lungs.
+The turbinates can become enlarged which interferes with nasal airflow and cause nasal obstruction.
+Causes of turbinate enlargement could be allergies, nasal irritants such as smoke, medications, hormone levels, and alcohol.
+Medications such as nasal steroid sprays, antihistamines, decongestants, and nasal saline irrigations are sometimes used to help decrease the size of the turbinates.
+If medication alone is not effective, then there are minimally invasive procedures called a turbinate reduction offered both in the office and in the operating room to decrease the size of the turbinates and relieve nasal obstruction.
 Patients with recurrent sinus infections may also have turbinate hypertrophy.

-An area known as the external nasal valve stenosis can also contribute to nasal obstruction when there is narrowing (stenosis) of the nasal valve.
-When the nasal valve is narrowed, patients can develop a pinched area of the nose that can result in collapse of tissue when they breathe inwards.
-This is the type of obstruction that is improved with the nasal adhesive strips, and procedures such as Vivaer Nasal Remodeling which is a minimally invasive procedure that enlarges the area of the nasal valve to relieve the obstruction.
+An area of the nasal passages known as the nasal valve can also contribute to nasal obstruction when there is narrowing (stenosis) of the nasal valve.
+When the nasal valve is narrowed, patients can develop a pinched area of the nose that can result in collapse of tissue when they breathe in through their nose.
+This type of obstruction can be improved with breathe right nasal strips and procedures such as Vivaer Nasal Remodeling which is a minimally invasive procedure that enlarges the area of the nasal valve to relieve the obstruction.

 A common cause of nasal obstruction in young children could be adenoid hypertrophy.
 Adenoid tissue is lymphoid tissue in the back of the nose.
 When it becomes enlarged it can cause nasal obstruction.
 The adenoid hypertrophy can be addressed by performing an adenoidectomy.